dotmpe/x-docker/ReadMe.md

   Using hooks is of no use, the ReadMe seems be set before.
 So instead, each branch has its own ``README.md``.

+- Merging and keeping a custom README.md per branch is a bit of a pain.
+  Tried to setup some help in bin/x-docker.sh

+- The main issue I see with docker hub autobuilds is the lack of secrets.
+  Its fine for public content, but alos only public services.
+  Ie. no pushing to GIT, no remote DB or REST access and such.

 ---